 Gary Horlick is an international trade attorney based in Washington, D.C.
 He is listed by Euromoney/Institutional Investor and Who’s Who Legal as one of the world’s highest-ranked international trade lawyers, and is ranked in the top tier by Chambers.

-Mr. Horlick has worked in senior positions in the U.S. Congress (International Trade Counsel, U.S. Senate Finance Committee) and the Executive Branch (Head of Import Administration, U.S. Department of Commerce), where he was responsible for all U.S. antidumping and countervailing duty cases, Foreign Trade Zones, Special Import Programs, and the negotiation of the U.S.-EU Steel Agreement.
+Horlick is former international trade counsel with the U.S. Senate Finance Committee, and also served at head of Import Administration at the Department of Commerce, where he was responsible for all U.S. anti-dumping and countervailing duty cases, Foreign Trade Zones, Special Import Progress, and the negotiation of the U.S.-EU steel agreement.

 Also, Horlick has served as chairman of WTO and Mercosur panels, and has litigated cases in U.S. courts, GATT and WTO tribunals, NAFTA tribunals, and anti-dumping/countervailing duty/safeguard cases in more than 20 countries.

 During his career, Horlick has represented U.S. and international businesses, as well as trade associations and governments.
 Horlick teaches international trade law at Yale, Georgetown and Barcelona universities.
 He is a graduate of Dartmouth College, Cambridge University, and Yale Law School.